Giant Swallowtail

 Abundance

-Not common, but hard to miss if you see this largest species of butterfly in the state glide past.
+Not common, but hard to miss if you see the largest species of butterfly in the state glide past.

 Locations